yankeexe/air-quality-cli/CONTRIBUTING.md

 Include the following in your patch:

-- Use [Black](https://github.com/psf/black) to format your code.
-This and other tools will run automatically if you install [pre-commit](https://github.com/pre-commit/pre-commit-hooks) using the instructions below.
+- use `go fmt` to format your code to remove/reduce any inconsistencies.
 - Update README.md about new changes if it affects the sub-commands.

-- Use [mypy](https://github.com/python/mypy) to check static typing on the codebase.

 ### First time setup